How to Start Long-Term Investing: A Comprehensive Guide

 Diversification

 Diversification involves spreading your investments across various asset classes, sectors, and geographies to reduce risk.
 A diversified portfolio can help mitigate the impact of poor performance in any single investment.
 For instance, if you invest solely in technology stocks and the sector experiences a downturn, your portfolio could suffer significantly.
-A diversified approach might include investments in healthcare, consumer goods, and international markets.
+A diversified approach might include investments in:

 Consistent investment